Receivership, Administration, Liquidation and Bankruptcy: What They Mean and What You Need to Know (2019 Update)

 This is another insolvency procedure but the key difference is that bankruptcy applies to a person, whereas the previously discussed paths apply to companies.
 Typically, bankruptcy is is a very similar process to receivership/administration, but on a smaller scale.

-However as a single person, declaring bankruptcy will result in a black mark next to your name on the National Personal Insolvency Index (NPII).
+However as a single person, declaring bankruptcy will result in a mark next to your name on the National Personal Insolvency Index (NPII).
 The NPII is an electronic register that is readily accessible by any person and contains brief information regarding name, DoB and address.
-Although, it’s worth noting that the black mark will generally remain for five years.
+Although, it’s worth noting that the mark will generally remain for five years.

 As with the other methods, here, a ‘trustee’ is appointed and can acquire your assets for sale, cease income that you earn over a specified limit and even recover property that has been transferred to another person.